How can parents and children battle back-to-school anxiety?

 Ryan Lockett, a former secondary school head of year and now director of studies at TLC LIVE, a tutoring company for schools, believes it all starts with practising good organisational skills.

 “Walk to the school.
-It can ease anxiety if they remind themselves of the surroundings.
+It can ease anxiety if they remind themselves of their surroundings.
 Less traffic and fewer people will help them feel calmer about the journey,” he said.

 “Start talking about school, in a positive way.
 Encouragement and positivity will help a child to feel a sense of excitement and look forward to returning.